John Cleland

-John Cleland (c.
-1709, baptised – 23 January 1789) was an English novelist best known for his fictional Fanny Hill: or, the Memoirs of a Woman of Pleasure, whose eroticism led to his arrest.
+John Cleland (24 September 1709 – 23 January 1789) was an English novelist best known for his fictional Fanny Hill: or, the Memoirs of a Woman of Pleasure, whose eroticism led to his arrest.
 James Boswell called him "a sly, old malcontent".

+Early life

+Little is known about the early life of John Cleland.
+He was born in 1709 in Kingston upon Thames to parents William Cleland—a government official, former army officer, and friend of Alexander Pope—and Lucy DuPass.
+He was educated at Westminster School from 1721 to 1723.
+From 1728 he operated as a soldier in the service of the East India Company, living in Bombay until 1740, by which date he had attained a position as secretary to the Bombay Council as well as working as a junior merchant.
+In 1740 he travelled back to England in a destitute condition, and from thence he travelled from city to city without having any defined employment.

 Publication of Fanny Hill

-John Cleland began courting the Portuguese in a vain attempt to reestablish the Portuguese East India Company.
+John Cleland began courting the Portuguese in a vain attempt to re-establish the Portuguese East India Company around the year 1741.
 In 1748, Cleland was arrested for an £840 debt (equivalent to a purchasing power of about £100,000 in 2005) and committed to Fleet Prison, where he remained for over a year.
 It was while he was in prison that Cleland finalised Memoirs of a Woman of Pleasure.
 The text probably existed in manuscript for a number of years before Cleland developed it for publication.
 The novel was published in two instalments, in November 1748 and February 1749.
 In March of that year, he was released from prison.

 However, Cleland was arrested again in November 1749, along with the publishers and printer of Fanny Hill.
 In court, Cleland disavowed the novel and said that he could only "wish, from my Soul", that the book be "buried and forgot" (Sabor).
 The book was then officially withdrawn and not legally published again for over a hundred years.
 However, it continued to sell well in pirated editions.
 In March 1750, Cleland produced a highly bowdlerised version of the book, but it too was proscribed.
 Eventually, the prosecution against Cleland was dropped and the expurgated edition continued to sell legally.